Memory Almost Full: Songs

-Album title, and CD casing
+Packaging

 Some people mentioned that the album's title, Memory Almost Full, is an anagram of "for my soulmate LLM" (the initials of Linda Louise McCartney).
 When asked if this was intentional, McCartney replied; "Some things are best left a mystery".
 In an interview with Pitchfork Media, McCartney clarified, "I must say, someone told me [there is an anagram], and I think it's a complete mystery, because it's so complete.
 There does appear to be an anagram in the title.
 And it's a mystery.
 It was not intentional."
 The album's title was actually inspired by a message that came up on his mobile phone.
 He thought the phrase summed up modern life.

 A significant proportion of the CD release of Memory Almost Full incorporated a cover insert whose top-right corner was intentionally folded down to the center of the insert, leaving the CD tray visible.
 The folded-down white corner covers up the corner of the armchair image, but has the artist and album names printed so that the text is complete despite the fold.
 Upon opening and flattening out the cover insert, the armchair is complete, but the portion of the text which is printed on the folded-down corner is not printed on the front of the cover, leaving the text incomplete.
 This was the first time such an artistic intervention occurred within a standard jewel-case, and at first glance had the possibility of being viewed as a mis-manufactured copy.
-McCartney on the CD case/album artwork: "I really wanted to make the CD a desirable object.
+McCartney on the CD case/album artwork stated, "I really wanted to make the CD a desirable object.
 Something that I know I'd want to pick up from the shelf, something that would make people curious."

+The chair on the cover is the etching Black Love Chair by Humphrey Ocean printed by Maurice Payne and chosen by Paul McCartney after a visit to Miankoma Studio, Amagansett, Long Island.